 All University policies regarding Academic Integrity must be followed.
 You are encouraged to discuss assignments with your fellow students and professors, but the written work must be completed on an individual basis.
 You cannot submit work in this class that you have submitted (or intend to submit) in another class.
 It is critical to attribute ideas, indirect and direct quotes, and any other materials to their proper source.
 Bottom line: Do not cheat.
 Do not plagiarize.
 Do not pass off others' work or ideas as your own.
 Always cite all reference materials that you use.
 When in doubt, err on the safe side.
 If issues of academic integrity arise in this class, consult me immediately.

 Date Topic Assignment

-Aug 26 Introduction: A Focus on Ideas
+Aug 30 Introduction: A Focus on Ideas

-Sept 2 Perceptual and Sensory Issues
+Sept 6 Perceptual and Sensory Issues Thought paper 1 due.

-Sept 9 Goals and Goal-directed Behavior 1 st paper due.
+Sept 13 Goals and Goal-directed Behavior 1 st idea paper due.

-Sept 16 Motivation and Attitudes Project outline due.
+Sept 20 Motivation and Attitudes Project outline due.

-Sept 23 Choice, Judgment and Decision-making 2 nd paper due.
+Sept 27 Choice, Judgment and Decision-making 2 nd idea paper due.

-Sept 30 Choice, Judgment and Decision-making

-Oct 7 No class (ACR)
+Oct 4 No class (ACR)

+Oct 11 Choice, Judgment and Decision-making

-Oct 14 Mood Mid-semester Project Update
+Oct 18 Mood Mid-semester Project Update

-Oct 21 Emotions 3 rd paper due.
+Oct 25 Emotions 3 rd idea paper due.

-Oct 28 Interplay of Affect and Cognition
+Nov 1 Interplay of Affect and Cognition

-Nov 4 Prediction and Misprediction 4 th paper due
+Nov 8 Prediction and Misprediction 4 th idea paper due.

-Nov 11 Preparation/Conferences for Final papers
+Nov 15 Preparation/Conferences for Final papers Thought paper 2 due.

+Nov 22 Thanksgiving Holiday

-Nov 18 Presentations Final paper due
+Nov 29 Presentations Final paper due